cjratcliff/ml-compiled/docs/embeddings.rst

 """"""""""""""""""""""""
 An architecture that is often used for calculating similarities, as in `face verification <https://ml-compiled.readthedocs.io/en/latest/computer_vision.html#face-verification>`_ for example.

 The network is trained with random pairs of inputs that are either positive (the examples are similar) or negative (they are not similar).
+Note that weights are shared between the two embedding sections.

 .. image:: ../img/siamese.png
   :align: center